LinQRapp/QR-docs/README.md

 ![QR Code generation with image upload](https://raw.githubusercontent.com/kubasaw/QR-docs/master/schemes/image+generate.svg?sanitize=true)

 ### QR Code generation with separately uploaded image
 If custom image will be used for batch generation of QRs, this image can be previously uploaded via `/uploadLogo` endpoint.
-Every uploaded image will be available for 24 hours after last request involving this image. `/uploadLogo` endpoint responses with identifier which can be used for future request to `/generateQR` endpoint with this filename specifed as value of `image` parameter.
+Every uploaded image will be available for 24 hours after last request involving this image. `/uploadLogo` endpoint responses with identifier which can be used for future request to `/generateQR` endpoint with this identifier specifed as `image` parameter.
 This workflow is recommended for batch generation of QRs or dynamic generation as it guarantees lowest possible response time and data overhead.
 For upload, `*.svg`, `*.jpeg`, `*.jpg`, `*.png` and `*.gif` files with maximum size of 1MB are allowed.

 ![QR Code generation with separately uploaded image](https://raw.githubusercontent.com/kubasaw/QR-docs/master/schemes/upload+generate.svg?sanitize=true)